Code-Institute-Submissions/kreilly86-nature-scents_NovResub/README.md

 SQLite - Was used to run the project localy
-AWS - Amazon Web Services S3  was used to host static files PostgreSQL - Heroku's PostgreSQL was used to store data of the deployed site
+AWS - Amazon Web Services S3  was used to host static files PostgreSQL - Heroku's PostgreSQL was used to store data of the deployed site Stripe- For payment processing
+Balsamic - Used for wireframe drawings and planning

 ### Code Validation
 <br>